lvgl/lvgl/docs/integration/chip/renesas.rst

 -----

 GLCDC is a multi-stage graphics output peripheral available in several Renesas MCUs.
-It is able to drive LCD panles via a highly configurable RGB interface.
+It is able to drive LCD panels via a highly configurable RGB interface.

 More info can be found at the :ref:`dirver's page<renesas_glcdc>`.